kaaproject/kaa/doc/Tutorials/getting-started-kaa-cloud/index.md

 ## Overview

-In this tutorial, we will look at how to get started with the [Kaa Cloud][kaa_cloud_url] in two simple steps:
+In this tutorial, we will look at how to get started with the [Kaa Cloud][Kaa cloud] in two simple steps:

 1. Connect a [device simulator][client_url] to the Kaa Cloud server.
 2. Send and visualize the device simulated data on the [Web Dashboard][WD].